 My hesitancy seemed wise, something positive for my well-being, as a way to protect my family and me.
-But behind my motives, beyond my desire to care for myself and my family, lurked an ugly selfishness and cowardice.
+But behind my motives, lurked an ugly selfishness and cowardice.
 I think it also stemmed from a misunderstanding of hope.

 That line in that book jostled and unsettled my plan to play it safe.

-What I soon realized is that hope is a virtue very similar to love.
+I soon realized is that hope is similar to love.
 There is no shortage of it.
-Hope doesn’t get depleted when you share it, instead it grows and multiplies.
+Hope doesn’t deplete when you share it, instead it grows and multiplies.

 Anyone who has ever had a child, knows how love multiplies.
 At first, the idea of a baby may seem inconvenient, an interruption even.
 But then quickly your heart warms to them during the pregnancy, and suddenly you create a new space of love for them in your heart that you didn’t know could exist.
 You don’t feel depleted by this space, but simply fuller.